Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 # Project-NEUROMANCER
+# This is not functional yet!!!
+If you really really want it, send me a mail at Tanmay.vemuri22315@gmail.com (this be main mail address) otherwise you can salvage whatever you want from the devversion folder
 ## This is a Mozilla-TTS and Vosk+Kaldi based 'Home assistant' as a part of a I.P./C.S. school project for Class 12 (K.D.A.V.)

 The entire project is made in python.
 Made by Tanmay Vemuri.
 Expect to see the relevant docs and logs soon as this is a work in progress.